Finding and Applying for Schools

 When choosing a school for your child, it can be very helpful to read this report and make a decision.

-The OFSTED report will outline how well the school was appraised during their last full inspection and includes details of how the inspectors felt the school performed in supporting children with SEND.
-Most schools will publish their OFSTED reports on their websites, but you can also visit the OFSTED website and search for different schools.
+The Ofsted report will outline how well the school was appraised during their last full inspection.
+It includes details of how the inspectors felt the school performed in supporting children with SEND.
+Most schools will publish their Ofsted reports on their websites.
+You can also visit the Ofsted website and search for different schools.

 Visiting the school